|

 Color/Appearance: Heartwood is a light to medium brown, commonly with a reddish cast.
-Nearly white to light brown sapwood is not always sharply demarcated from the heartwood.
-Quartersawn sections display prominent ray fleck patterns.
-Conversely, White Oak tends to be slightly more olive-colored, but is by no means a reliable method of determining the type of oak.
+Paler sapwood is not always sharply demarcated from the heartwood.
+Quartersawn sections display prominent ray fleck patterns (see images below).
+White oak (Quercus alba) tends to have a slightly more olive cast (as opposed to red), but color alone isn’t always a reliable method of determining the type of oak.

 Grain/Texture: Grain is straight, with a coarse, uneven texture.
 The pores are so large and open that it is said that a person can blow into one end of the wood, and air will come out the other end: provided that the grain runs straight enough.
 (See the video below.)

 Rot Resistance: Rated as non-durable to perishable, with poor insect resistance.
-Stains when in contact with water (particularly along the porous growth ring areas).
-Red Oaks do not have the level of decay and rot resistance that White Oaks possess.
+Can become discolored and stained when in contact with water, particularly in the porous growth ring areas.
+Red oak does not have the level of decay and rot resistance that white oak possesses.

 Workability: Produces good results with hand and machine tools.
 Has moderately high shrinkage values, resulting in mediocre dimensional stability, especially in flatsawn boards.
 Can react with iron (particularly when wet) and cause staining and discoloration.
 Responds well to steam-bending.
 Glues, stains, and finishes well.